Rational curves on fibered Calabi-Yau manifolds: Proof of Theorem

 and thus $E$ is an elliptic curve.
 Therefore, Theorem \ref{thm:core} applies to $\phi\colon\tilde X\to B'$ and we deduce that $\tilde X$ contains a rational curve $\tilde R\subset\tilde X$.
 But then $R=\pi(\tilde R)\subset X$ is a rational curve in $X$. \end{proof}

 We now start the proof of Theorem \ref{thm:core}.
-We first observe that thanks to the following result of Kawamata, which we state in a slightly simplified version, one can suppose that the fibers of $\phi$ are all one dimensional.
+We first observe that thanks to the following result of Kawamata, which we state in a slightly simplified version, we can suppose that every fiber of $\phi$ is one dimensional.

-\begin{theorem}[Kawamata \cite{Kaw91}] Let $f\colon X\to Y$ be a surjective projective morphism, where $X$ is smooth and $-K_X$ is $f$-nef (that is, it intersects non negatively the curves which are contracted by $f$).
+\begin{theorem}[Kawamata {\cite[Theorem 2]{Kaw91}}] Let $f\colon X\to Y$ be a surjective projective morphism, where $X$ is smooth and $-K_X$ is $f$-nef (that is, it intersects non negatively the curves which are contracted by $f$).
 Then any irreducible component of $\operatorname{Exc}(f)=\{x\in X\mid \dim f^{-1}(f(x))>\dim X-\dim Y\}$ is uniruled. \end{theorem}

 Notice that, if the exceptional set $\operatorname{Exc}(\phi)$ is not empty, then we obtain at once infinitely many rational curves.
+Moreover, as it follows from the original proof of \cite[Theorem 2]{Kaw91}, the rational ruling curves found are contracted by $f$ (this latter property will be useful later, during the proof of Corollary \ref{cor:multsect}).